 What is Bacon:

 Different breeds of pigs taste a little different too.
 Of course, some bacon is flavored with maple (my favorite) and other flavors.
-I like the mesquite flavored ones as well.
+I like the mesquite-flavored ones as well.
 Each company will smoke and cure their meat in different ways.
 I think this is why we all prefer different brands.

 We can also buy pre-cooked bacon which is a little more expensive, but sometimes the convenience is worth it.
 I prefer the thicker slices, so I watch the ads for my favorite brand to go on sale.
 Then I freeze it, lots of it.
 Yes, people look at me a little strange with all that bacon in my basket.
+Costco has my favorite bacon of all.

 I can’t wait until my fresh tomatoes start producing this summer.
 BLT’s here we come!